iov-one/tutorial/BESTPRACTICES.md

     }
     ```

     You must have ideas flying around on your mind like **how are we going to make an compound index?
 Really!?
-Is it all weave has?** Do not worry *weave* has it all :punch:.
+Is it all weave has?**

+    \
+    Do not worry. **Weave** is like a swiss knife with a lot of blockchain features.

     Now it is time for a compound index.
     Here is how we create compound index for morm buckets: